Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 A tree with branches growing and intertwining, representing the interconnectedness of major psychological theories

-Piaget’s Cognitive Development
+Piaget’s Stages of Cognitive Development

-He identified four main stages:
+He recognized four primary stages:

 1. Sensorimotor (birth to 2 years)